aeder/poke-api/README.md

 Running

-* Start the flask app server
+Start the flask app server

+Testing

+Run the testing commnad from the root directory

+    python -m pytest tests